David Montgomery Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Season Stats

-- Montgomery has churned out a team-high 372 rushing yards (41.3 per game) and scored three touchdowns.
+- Montgomery has churned out a team-best 372 rushing yards (41.3 per game) with three touchdowns.

-- The Bears, who rank 29th in the NFL in points scored, have dropped back to pass 47.1% of the time while opting for the ground attack 52.9% of the time.
+- The Bears, who rank 29th in the NFL in points scored, have attempted a pass 47.1% of the time while running the football 52.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Ravens.